List of Scream (film series) characters: Martha Meeks

 Martha Meeks is Randy Meeks' younger sister, four years his junior.
-After learning of the new Ghostface murders, she sneaks onto the Stab 3: Return to Woodsboro set to give Dewey Riley a tape recorded by Randy prior to his death in Scream 2; it contains his advice for surviving the concluding chapter of a trilogy and the third series of Ghostface murders.
+After learning of the new Ghostface murders, she sneaks onto the Stab 3: Return to Woodsboro set to give her friend Dewey Riley a tape recorded by Randy prior to his death in Scream 2; it contains his advice for surviving the concluding chapter of a trilogy and the third series of Ghostface murders.
 She is surprised to find Sidney, now out of hiding, there alongside the former deputy.

 In the DVD commentary, Marianne Maddalena stated that a line reference to Martha being in Hollywood for a game show was deleted, explaining how she bypassed security on the set.

 In Scream (2022), Martha is the 39-year-old mother to fraternal twin children: Chad and Mindy Meeks-Martin.
 Both children are high school seniors, suggesting she became a mother at 21.
 She leaves snacks for the kids to discuss the new killings, and reunites with Dewey for the first time on-screen since the third film after telling him "Bye Dewey, come visit us soon".
 She appears speechless at his unkempt appearance, before Chad signals her to leave.
-Later, a text message sent by Chad reveals he text Liv that he snuck out of his mother's house behind her back.
+Later, a text message sent by Chad reveals he texted Liv that he snuck out of his mother's house behind her back.